-You can even have a go with Pinterest.
+You can even have a go on Pinterest.
 I was reading an article recently where a guy called Ezra Firestone made over $40,000 using Pinterest.

-eCommerce and Instagram was around long before Shopify and Facebook, It’s king when it comes to building niche specific brands.
+eCommerce and Instagram were around long before Shopify and Facebook, It’s king when it comes to building niche specific brands.

 These videos will show you how I use Instagram shoutouts and bots to gain followers.

 Use SEO To Rank Your Shopify Store For Organic Traffic

 This is the cream of the crop right?
 Everyone wants free organic traffic.

 I haven’t done much to try and rank my store but I’ve noticed it’s easy to get natural backlinks.